Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 creature's spell resistance, the spell works normally, although the creature is still allowed a saving throw.

+### Spells
-**Spells:** Sometimes a creature can cast arcane or divine spells just as a member of a spellcasting class can (and can activate magic items accordingly).
+Sometimes a creature can cast arcane or divine spells just as a member of a spellcasting class can (and can activate magic items accordingly).
 Such creatures are subject to the same spellcasting rules that characters are, except as follows.